Application Deadlines for DNP Programs:

 - MSN to DNP for Advanced Nursing Practice Roles is for students who have completed their MSN degree in an area of advanced practice nursing we offer here at the USA College of Nursing and want to earn their DNP in this same specialty area.

 - MSN to DNP Adding a new Specialty Certification Area is for students who have completed their MSN degree in one specialty area but want to add a new specialty certification area along with their DNP in this same specialty area.

-- MSN to DNP Bridge Program for Clinical Nurse Leaders to Executive Nursing Administration Pathway is for students who completed their MSN in the area of CNL and want to complete their DNP in the specialty area of Executive Nursing Administration.
+- MSN to DNP Bridge Program for Clinical Nurse Leader with Advanced Concentration in Leadership Bridge to Executive Nursing Administration Pathway is for students who completed their MSN in the area of Clinical Nurse Leader with Advanced Concentration in Leadership and want to complete their DNP in the specialty area of Executive Nursing Administration.

-- The BSN to DNP Pathway is for students who have completed their Bachelor of Science in Nursing degree and desire to complete their MSN and DNP degrees.
+- The BSN to DNP Pathway is for students who have completed their Bachelor of Science in Nursing degree from a regionally accredited institution and desire to complete their MSN and DNP degrees.

 Decision Letters will be sent to all applicants at least eight (8) weeks following the application deadline.

 Mandatory onsite orientations for NP tracks – Fall term onsite orientations are required when students begin clinical specialty courses.
 Students will be notified, in advance, of the scheduled dates.
 Please refer to the specific track’s web page for details on orientations.

 If you have questions about the application process, please contact the college of nursing at firstname.lastname@example.org or (251) 445-9400.

 Please go to DNP Application Page for additional information on how to apply to our DNP program.